The Early Years Foundation Stage Curriculum – Nursery and Reception

 Key Stage 1 (Yr 1 and 2) and Key Stage 2 (Yr 3, 4, 5 and 6) Curriculum

 We believe that a broad and well balanced curriculum is essential if children are to learn successfully.
 The subjects taught by the school are directed by the National Curriculum (2014).
 The school has developed a policy for each subject to ensure full coverage, continuity and progression.
 The school delivers the Norfolk Agreed Syllabus for RE.
+Parents/carers receive regular information from class teachers, giving details of what each class will be learning during each topic.

 Collective worship takes place every day in school.
 The aims of these assemblies are to develop pupils’ awareness of themselves, others, the world around us and religious and spiritual experiences.